Efficient constructions of the Prefer-same and Prefer-opposite de Bruijn sequences: Introduction

 where $\oplus$ denotes addition modulo 2.
 We demonstrate this feedback function has nice run-length properties when used to partition the set of all binary strings of length $n$ in Section~\ref{sec:PRR}.
 The next challenge was to find appropriate representatives for each cycle induced by $f$ in order to apply the framework from~\cite{framework} to join the cycles together.

 {\bf Outline of paper.} Before introducing our main results, we first provide an insight into greedy constructions for de Bruijn sequences that we feel has not been properly emphasized in the recent literature.
 In particular, we demonstrate how all such constructions, which are generalized by the notion of preference or look-up tables~\cite{alhakim-span,xie}, are in fact just special cases of a standard Euler cycle algorithm on the de Bruijn graph.
 This discussion is found in Section~\ref{sec:euler} which also outlines a second Euler cycle algorithm underlying the cycle joining approach applied in our main result.
 In Section~\ref{sec:rle}, we present background on run-length encodings.
 In Section~\ref{sec:feedback}, we discuss feedback functions and de Bruijn successors and introduce the function $f(w_1w_2\cdots w_n) = w_1 \oplus w_2 \oplus w_n$ critical to our main results.
 In Section~\ref{sec:generic}, we present two generic de Bruijn successors based on the framework from~\cite{framework}.
 In Section~\ref{sec:same} we present our first main result: an efficient successor-rule to generate $\same{n}$.
 In Section~\ref{sec:opposite} we present our second main result: an efficient successor-rule to generate $\opposite{n}$.
 In Section~\ref{sec:LC} we discuss the lexicographic composition algorithm from~\cite{lexcomp} and a related open problem.
 In Section~\ref{sec:implement} we discuss implementation details and analyze the efficiency of our algorithms.
 In Section~\ref{sec:proof1} and Section~\ref{sec:proof2} we detail the technical aspects required to prove our main results.
+We conclude by presenting directions for future research in Section~\ref{sec:fut}.
 Implementation of our algorithms, written in C, presented in this paper can be found in the appendices and are available for download at~\url{http://debruijnsequence.org}.